-In addition to completing annual audited financial statements (Exhibits A, B and C), the providers must also complete a Colorado Unit Cost Report (Exhibit E) that requires detailed reporting of expenses and utilization.
+In addition to completing annual audited financial statements, the providers must also complete a Colorado Comprehensive Provider Cost Report (Exhibit A) that requires detailed reporting of revenues, expenses, and utilization.
 These schedules capture the data necessary to calculate the base unit cost and per diem costs for each provider which are used in the service pricing methodologies of HCPF and BHA.